On This Page

 Jillian Smith-Carpenter, PhD Department of Chemistry and Biochemistry

-Insulin-degrading enzyme (IDE) is a Zn2+ metalloproteinase that degrades proteins, such as insulin and amyloid beta, that can form beta-structures.
-This project aims to understand the importance of individual amino acids in the IDE active site that affect substrate binding, specificity, and proteolysis of substrates.
-To accomplish this task, students will choose a “mutant” IDE to study by performing enzyme kinetic analysis and MALDI-TOF mass spectrometry.
+Cysteine proteases, such as bromelain and papain, are enzymes that can break the peptide bonds found in other protein substrates.
+Our project aims to understand the importance of individual amino acids in the substrate proteins that affects substrate binding, specificity, and proteolysis.
+To accomplish this task, several different peptide substrates will be synthesized by students to study by performing enzyme kinetic analysis and MALDI-TOF mass spectrometry.
 Throughout the research project, students will learn some of the basic chemical rules that influence how enzymes and substrates interact.

 Kraig Steffen, PhD, Department of Chemistry and Biochemistry